fooqri/fooqri.github.io/source/_posts/2015-08-16-edison-wifi-config.markdown

 ### Switching to AP mode and back

-The edison comes pre-configured for AP mode but if you are curious about changing the settings the configuration file can be found at _/etc/hostapd/hostapd.conf_.
+The Edison comes pre-configured for AP mode but if you are curious about changing the settings the configuration file can be found at _/etc/hostapd/hostapd.conf_.
 The other key networking file that should require no changes for this configuration is _/etc/network/interfaces_.

 In the case when no configured network is available it is possible to connect a gesture (my device has an mpu-6050) to force the device into AP mode so it can get information from the user about how to connect to a new local network.
 The gesture observer thread can inform the node app when the preconditions of an AP mode switch should occur, the node app can then switch the Wi-Fi network temporarily to AP mode.